mohamedhany1024/Zee-Shell-Source/README.md

 ok... enough talking Now let's see How to Run Zee Shell From Source

-First You'll need NodeJS,npm and electron-forge installed on your machine then Type in a terminal window
+First You'll need NodeJS,npm,git and electron-forge installed on your machine then Type in a terminal window
 ```
 npm install electron-forge -g